Are you interested in learning more about sorority life?

 Have you already signed up and want more information?
 Click here!

 Check out our social media for upcoming events!

 Sororities at Michigan Tech participate in formal recruitment each fall.
 If you are considering joining a sorority in the fall, you are highly encouraged to participate in formal recruitment.
-Formal recruitment allows each potential new member (PNM) to attend events that inform you about all sororities and allows you to meet members from each organization.
+Formal Recruitment is a time to get to know sorority life and allows each potential new member (PNM) the opportunity to attend events and meet members from each sorority.

 Spring recruitment is an informal process where each sorority plans their own recruitment events.
 To find dates and times of recruitment events look for table tents, sandwich boards, and flyers around campus.
 Bids can be given out at any time throughout the semester.

-Once you accept a bid, the new member process will begin.
+After recruitment, if you accept a bid, the new member process will begin.
 Each sorority has a different process and varies in time.
 In general, a process can last between five to eight weeks and usually ends with a week of chapter events.
 Michigan Tech is a strictly non-hazing campus and hazing is not tolerated in any way, so do not let it deter you in your decision to join a sorority or any other student organization.